 - Mean glycemic index and macronutrient distribution from dietary records at pre-inclusion, week three and week five were calculated on the basis of the amounts of food eaten and assessed by analysis of variance for repeated measures, testing for overall difference in level between diet groups (main effect of diet), change over time (main effect of time) and difference in time course between groups (diet x time interaction)

-- Differences between groups on day one and 36, changes in fasted blood samples, insulin resistance and sensitivity indexes and substrate oxidation values were analyzed using analysis of covariance with baseline as a covariate.
+- Differences between groups on day one and 36, changes in fasting blood samples, insulin resistance and sensitivity indexes and substrate oxidation values were analyzed using analysis of covariance with baseline as a covariate.

 Timing of Measurements